Moussa-Mohammed1/Moussa-Mohammed1/README.md

 I like building simple and nice websites and improving my coding skills.

 ### 🧠 What I’m Doing
-I’m learning how to write clean code and create web projects from line 0 to end point.
+I’m learning to write clean, efficient code and develop web projects from scratch to completion.

 ### 💻 Languages & Tools
 <p align="left">